CMS resources

 How to deliver community-focused content

-• Another good option is localizing content through translation.
-This makes people in other countries or those who speak different languages feel included, and it's easily done through a CMS like Brightspot that supports localization.
+• Another useful approach is to localize content through translation.
+This ensures that people in other countries or those who speak different languages feel included, and it's easily done through a CMS like Brightspot that supports localization.

 A close-up of Walmart's star logo is seen on the back of an employee's shirt inside a store.
 This blog post explores how Brightspot helped Walmart shift its corporate communications strategy.